daveabrock/daveabrock.github.io/_posts/2021-01-23-dotnet-stacks-33.markdown

 title: "The .NET Stacks #33: 🚀 A blazing conversation with Steve Sanderson"
 tags: [dotnet-stacks]
 comments: false
-share-img: /assets/img/stacks-33-card.png
+image: /assets/img/stacks-33-card.png
-subtitle: It's a jam-packed issue this week, as we talk about Blazor with Steve Sanderson.
+description: It's a jam-packed issue this week, as we talk about Blazor with Steve Sanderson.
 ---

 ![Newsletter image](https://daveabrock.com/THE .NET STACKS.png)